 Eco-Festival / Eco-Fayre

 Once a year, we hold an eco-festival for our church and surrounding community to be involved in.
-In 2020 we will celebrate Hope & Vision for our Environment with a Build Back Better theme.
+In 2020 we celebrated Hope & Vision for our Environment with a Build Back Better theme.
 This year our theme is “Make COP Count”.
 This year, we will be organising an Eco-Fayre on “Waste: Refuse, Rethink, Reduce, Reuse, Repurpose and Recycle only if there are no other options” The eco-festival will be held throughout the month of July with activities at St John’s Church as well as online.
 To find out more click here: St John’s Eco-Fayre

 Repairs & Upcycling